• Skip to primary navigation

 • You can also make use of tongs or rubber washing gloves to handle the hot potato much easier.

 • A note on Russian salad: This is a Turkish style of Olivier salad from Russian cuisine and called Rus Salatasi in Turkey.
-It is a mixture of diced and boiled potatoes and carrots, sliced dill pickles and boiled peas and mayonnaise.
+It is a mixture of diced and boiled potatoes and carrots, sliced dill pickles and boiled peas, yogurt and mayonnaise.
 Unlike the original Russian olivier salad, It doesn’t contain any meat or eggs.

 • To make this kumpir recipe completely vegan, all you have to do is replace the butter and cheese with vegan alternatives.